 - a.
 Senate President. - i.
 The Senate President shall serve as the Chair and presiding officer of the Senate.
 The Senate President is a Senator and may assume those rights when not presiding.
 While the Senate President maintains the freedom to speak in meetings and debate on all matters before the Senate, they are to remain impartial when recognizing members during floor debate.
+The

-The Senate President maintains appointing power to committees not otherwise delegated by the ASWOU governing documents.
-As the appointing authority, the Senate President may also remove members or appoint additional members at any time.
-The Senate President is to determine a reasonable expected weekly time commitment for Senators and potential Senators.
+Senate President maintains appointing power to committees not otherwise 267 delegated by the ASWOU governing documents.
+As the appointing 268 authority, the Senate President may also remove members or appoint 269 additional members at any time.
+The Senate President is to determine a 270 271 reasonable expected weekly time commitment for Senators and potential 272 Senators.
 All official communications to the Senate must be transmitted to the Senate President.
-When the Senate is not in session and if the Senate President deems a matter to be urgent and a special meeting would be unreasonable, the Senate President may act on behalf of the Senate, provided that they inform Senators of their actions as soon as possible.
-The Senate President shall act with restraint in these situations and shall have all actions reviewed by the Senate at its next meeting for approval or reversal.
-The Senate President may not unilaterally pass legislation using this ability. - ii.
-The Senate President may call electronic meetings of the Senate; these meetings may be held at a time and in a manner as determined by the Senate President.
-The meeting must allow for a video call-in option.
-Electronic meetings may only be held in a committee of the whole called by the Senate President, in which the Senate President shall continue to preside.
-A quorum of an electronic meeting shall be a majority of those members of the Senate who have notified the Senate President that they will be participating in the electronic meeting. - b.
+When the Senate is not in session and if the Senate 273 President deems a matter to be urgent and a special meeting would be 274 275 unreasonable, the Senate President may act on behalf of the Senate, provided that they inform Senators of their actions as soon as possible.
+276 The Senate President shall act with restraint in these situations and shall 277 have all actions reviewed by the Senate at its next meeting for approval or 278 reversal.
+The Senate President may not unilaterally pass legislation using 279 this ability.
+280 281 b.
 Senate President Pro Tempore.